 During the Spring 2021 semester at MIT, I analyzed over 33,000 New York Times articles on Palestine and Israel using machine learning methods.
-In this study, I prove a history of disproportionate bias against Palestinians in The New York Times.
+In this study, In this study, I provide a methodologically novel, large-scale proof of historical bias against Palestine in The New York Times.

 My complete research paper can be accessed here.
 All associated code is posted free and open-source on Github.
 In addition, feel free to check out my Twitter where I have posted these links along with a number of other resources.
 Below, I have included a brief summary of my methods and findings.